 Ferry to Inousses

-Passengers travelling by ferry to Inousses reach a cluster of 9 small islands which offer a quiet place to retreat and spend relaxing days!
+Passengers traveling by ferry to Inousses reach a cluster of 9 small islands that offer a quiet place to retreat and spend relaxing days!

-If you seek for a quiet retreat we suggest you to travel to the destination Inousses.
-Most of the beaches on the island are sandy with exception just a couple with pebbles where you can find small coves to swim.
-Inousses is also well known for its delicious sea food and the honey which is collected from the islands.
+If you seek a quiet retreat we suggest you travel to the destination Inousses.
+Most of the beaches on the island are sandy with the exception just a couple with pebbles where you can find small coves to swim.
+Inousses is also well known for its delicious seafood and the honey which is collected from the islands.
 Since its only 18km long it’s ideal to be discovered by foot for those who love walking.
 Before taking a ferry back from Inousses make sure you have visited the other 8 deserted isles all of unique beauty.